 Put on the Music…Let’s Dance (1975)

-1975 or 1976 – This performance took place at the Washington Project for the Arts on 1227 G Street NW, Washington, DC.
+(1975) Locate date Put on the Music – Let’s Dance (Cabaret Setting – Audience and performance space mingled) Washington Project for the Arts, 1227 G Street NW, Washington, DC.
 The space was a very large space (third floor) with high ceiling and a red brick wall for a backdrop.
 It has been suggested that it was a portion of a former opera house.
 The audience entered on the first floor, moved through the art galleries to the third floor open performance space (3 stories high).
-There was a trap door in the center of the large open space that was used by the company in these initial performances.
+There was a trap door in the center of the large open space that was used by MWDCCo in these initial performances (MWDCCo, Not for Profit Status, 1975).

-The original version was performed in authentic period costumes.
+This original version, 1975, was performed in authentic period costumes.
+“We had little money, so our costumes came out of our personal closets or were purchased in second-hand stores – give aways!”
+Maida Withers.
 Characters were somewhat overdone and characters amplified for the intimacy of the cabaret-like setting at WPA.
 Dancers included Brook Andrews, John Bailey, Jean Isaacs, and Maida Withers with Kay Sheppard as the actress in the event – an army wife alone at home.
 The actress had props from the period such as photographs of a women with a male dressed in army uniform, books of the period, movie star photos, wall paper of the period, other.
-Ron Bailin called the dance competition and engaged the audience to clap to determine the “winner.”
-By the Light of the Silvery Moon was performed in drag – men and women switched roles and the men wore female wigs, petticoats, etc.

 Choreography was created by the dancers under the artistic direction of Maida Withers.
 Some dances were choreographed by the group and were set while other dances had some set materials that were then improvised on during performance.
 The atmosphere was very much that of a cabaret setting.